Last Update: October 2025

 Project Scoping

 The CPUC released a Notice of Preparation (NOP) of an EIR for the Project to solicit agency and public input on the scope of the EIR.
-The typical 30-day scoping period, beginning February 28, 2025, is now extended to close on April 30, 2025.
-All interested parties, including responsible and trustee agencies, groups, and the public, are invited to provide input on the scope and content of the EIR.
+The typical 30-day scoping period, beginning February 28, 2025, was extended to close on April 30, 2025.
+All interested parties, including responsible and trustee agencies, groups, and the public, were invited to provide input on the scope and content of the EIR.

-The CPUC held one virtual public scoping meeting on March 11, 2025.
-Additionally, one in-person meeting will occur on April 15, 2025.
+The CPUC held one virtual public scoping meeting on March 11, 2025 and one in-person meeting on April 15, 2025.
+The slides for the April 15, 2025, scoping meeting presentation are available: here.

 The CPUC Project Manager for the CEQA review process is: